shivannis/xandr-docs-public/xandr-docs/monetize/deal-sync-with-dv360-publisher-guide.md

 ---
 title: Microsoft Monetize -  Publisher Guide for Deal Sync with DV360
 description: Learn all about Microsoft Advertising's integration with the Display Video 360 (DV360) Seller API in this page.
-This page also lists best practices to be followed during deal set up. ms.date: 10/28/2023
+This page also covers steps in deal creation and best practices to be followed during deal set up. ms.date: 10/28/2023
 ---